guikk/CloudComputingARMProject/worklog/Journal.md

 The BSS section contains uninitialized static data that must have no value, hence it needs to be reset.
 It is 16-bits aligned to fit in registers.
 [Data segment - Wikipedia](https://en.wikipedia.org/wiki/Data_segment)

+> End of step 1.

+## October 17th

+- Running the boot sequence with gdb

+The periodic "Zzzz" output shows the user that the excecution is active, as the main program runs 10M loops and prints something repeatedly.

+The stack top is defined in the end because the stack grows downward in memory.
+We know that the stack is working properly if function calls are being correctly handled.

+If too many function calls were made, there would be a stack overflow.
+To verify that the program is running safely, you could test if the stack top is greater or equal to the end of the BSS section.

+> End of step 2